2019 NPF Grant Guidelines

-The Neighborhood Preservation Fund, founded in 2010, allows property owners the opportunity to apply for grants for the rehabilitation of historical structures in a manner authentic with the original architectural style.
+The Neighborhood Preservation Fund, founded in 2010, will allow property owners the opportunity to apply for grants for the rehabilitation of historical structures in a manner authentic with the original architectural style.

+A timeline for the application process will be created annually.
 Applications are reviewed by an awarding jury of Historic Reno Preservation Society (HRPS) members.
 Their decisions are final.
-Priority is given to projects that enhance original historical neighborhood character and the original architectural style of the structure.
+Priority will be given to owner occupied projects that enhance original historical neighborhood character and the original architectural style of the structure.
 Typical grants are under $5,000.

 - Structures must be located within Reno city limits, be at least 50 years old, or of historical and/or architectural significance.
 Applicants must be Nevada residents.

 - Grants will be given for exterior improvements only (e.g., front door, front windows, porch details, etc.).
 Grants are not intended for landscaping or hardscaping projects.
 Exceptions may be made, on a case by case judgment by the awarding jury, if the landscaping improvement is heirloom and appropriate to the original time frame of the building or has a direct impact on the preservation of the structure.